Druotic/Queues/README.md

 ~~The proxy strategy is to simply forward requests from port 80 to port 3000, 3001, 3002 in a round-robin style starting with port 3000.
 These values are hard-coded (inserted into redis at start time).
 Note that the key 'hosts' will be wiped out when the application is started.~~ _Forwarding no longer supported due to the blue/green deployment strategy.
-A single port for the server to run on, and a single port for which the redis instance is listening are used._
+A single port for the server to run on, and a single port for which the redis instance is listening are used as parameters._

 I also added a bit to delete each temp file which is created when saving the image uploaded via `POST /upload`.
 It didn't make sense to keep these temp files around since they are being stored in redis.
 The